The Tree of Jeeff

 Occupation: Steve was a coal miner, moving his family often between 1908 and 1920 following mining work.
 In about 1908 they moved from Pennsylvania to Dawson Twp. in the New Mexico Territory.
 They spent brief periods of time in Oregon, near Salt Lake City, Utah and in Bettendorf, Iowa, returning often to New Mexico before settling near Zanesville, Ohio in 1920 and turning to farming.
 Religion: Catholic; member of St. Nicholas Catholic Church, Zanesville, Muskingum Co., Ohio The genesis of the

-Seibert surname for this family is unknown.
-Steve had brothers who
+Seibert surname for this family is unknown for sure, but likely bad

 |